How to create an effective employee onboarding program

 Online employee onboarding can also enable subject matter experts around the business to share their knowledge.
 This gives the new hire a more helpful in-depth insight into the organization, rather than a one-size-fits-all generic overview.
 Use stories or videos to demonstrate best practices or valuable lessons from such employees.

 Onboarding program models

-There are two common execution models for your onboarding training program.
+There are two common execution models for your employee onboarding program.
 Below we’ve provided you templates for both to help you roll out your onboarding.

 30:60:90 Day Model

 The 30:60:90 Day Model sets a clear roadmap for the new hires to inform them what is expected, stakeholders, dates, where they need to go in their first 90 days.
 Here’s a sample breakdown of this model:

 Few organizations believe that a new hire can be onboarded overnight or even with a month’s intensive classroom training.
 Rather, they believe in spacing out the whole onboarding journey across 12 months (52 weeks) and allow the employees to learn in a slow and settled fashion.